Challenging the USDA License Renewal of Yellowstone Bear World for Violating the Animal Welfare Act

 On July 16, 2024, the Animal Legal Defense Fund filed a lawsuit against the U.S. Department of Agriculture (USDA)’s Animal and Plant Health Inspection Service (APHIS) for issuing an Animal Welfare Act (AWA) exhibitor’s license to Yellowstone Bear World, an Idaho drive-thru facility, despite the facility’s known violations of federal and state law.

-The complaint asserts that for 25 years, Yellowstone Bear World has violated the federal AWA by exploiting black bear cubs, allowing members of the public to bottle-feed and handle the months-old baby bears by prematurely tearing them away from their mothers.
+The complaint asserts that for 25 years, Yellowstone Bear World has violated the federal AWA by exploiting black bear cubs, allowing members of the public to bottle-feed and handle the months-old baby bears that have been prematurely torn away from their mothers.
 Forcing vulnerable cubs into stressful interactions with humans causes the bears severe behavioral distress and harm.
 Additionally, tearing apart cubs from their mothers threatens the cubs’ development and traumatizes both the mother bears and their cubs.
 These inhumane and cruel practices violate the USDA’s regulations under the AWA that require exhibitors to handle every animal “in a manner that does not cause trauma, … behavioral stress, physical harm, or unnecessary discomfort,” and mandate that “[a]nimals shall be exhibited only for periods of time and under conditions consistent with their good health and well-being.”
 Yellowstone Bear World also regularly violates USDA regulations that prohibit exhibitors from allowing the public to have contact with dangerous animals, including bears, who are over 12 weeks old.
 The facility has been cited for these practices, including by the Occupational Safety and Health Administration (OSHA), which issued “serious” violations to Yellowstone Bear World in February 2023 pertaining to its handling of bears.
 Yet the facility continues to defy the law.

 For much of the past 25 years, Yellowstone Bear World has also operated in violation of state law.
-Until recently, Idaho law expressly outlawed public feeding of wildlife, which would include bottle-feeding of bears.
+Until recently, Idaho law expressly outlawed public feeding of wildlife, which included bottle-feeding of bears.
 This practice led the Idaho Department of Fish and Game to issue a notice of violation to the facility for its bottle-feeding program, among other documented violations of state wildlife law.

 Just two days before the USDA inspection, OSHA had issued “serious” violations to Yellowstone Bear World pertaining to its handling of bears.
 Seven months before that, the Idaho Department of Fish and Game had issued violations because the facility allowed public feeding of bears in express violation of Idaho law.
-Even a cursory review of the facility’s website also reveals that Yellowstone Bear World’s bottle-feeding experience uses bears often far older than the 12 weeks allowed by the USDA’s regulations.
+Even a cursory review of the facility’s website also reveals that Yellowstone Bear World’s bottle-feeding experience uses bears often far older than the 12 weeks allowed by the USDA regulations.
 Yet the USDA’s February 2023 licensing inspection of Yellowstone Bear World states only that it found “no noncompliant items,” and didn’t impede the park from getting approved.

 The Animal Legal Defense Fund is further represented in this case by Gibson Dunn.